-With it being so easy to travel the world now, it’s not surprising that so many people venture further a field to settle down.
-We’ve recently moved to France, my cousin moved to New Zealand 3 years ago and my other cousin met his future wife whilst travelling Australia and she has now made the UK her home.
+With it being so easy to travel the world now, it’s not surprising that so many people venture further afield to settle down.
+We’ve recently moved to France, my cousin moved to New Zealand 3 years ago and my other cousin met his future wife whilst travelling to Australia and she has now made the UK her home.

 With Christmas coming up and one of Lucas’ friends birthday next month, I’ve been looking at how I can send gifts without spending an absolute fortune on customs fees and delivery.

 Then, an email popped up from Anthony who, after trying to send presents to friends around the world, has created a solution in the form of an app.
 It’s not live yet but I can’t wait to see it.
 Splitcha launches on November 12th and is designed to help overseas students, ex-pats, military personal abroad, holidaymakers, business travellers, gift-givers, parents and anyone that wants to have products arrive in a destination other than where they reside.
 In essence, Anthony wants online shoppers to export their desires, not products.
 You have one app, one account, and the ability to shop online across any country as if you were a local.